rajeshmore1/rajeshmore1/README.md

 ### Hi there 👋

-- I'm Rajesh More, a Machine Learning and Deep Learning Engineer.
+- I'm Dr. Rajesh More, a Machine Learning and Deep Learning Engineer.
-- 🔭 I’m currently working on Data Science, Machine Learning projects.
+- 🔭 I’m currently working on Data Science and Machine Learning projects.
-- 🌱 I’m currently learning GenAI, MLOps, Recommender System, Advance NLP(Chatbot) and GCP.
+- 🌱 I’m currently learning GenAI, MLOps, Recommender System, Advance NLP and GCP.

 - Senior AI/ML Engineer at Cloudwerx.
+- DBA(Doctorate Of Business Administration) From Swiss School Of Business Management, Geneva.
+- M. Tech (AI & DS) From IIT-P
 - B.E.
 Mechanical Engineering from COEA and M.Sc.
 Mathematics from Kalinga University.
-- DBA(Doctorate Of Business Administration) Candidate of Swiss School Of Business Administration, Geneva.
 - Mentor at AlmaBetter.
 - Mentor at DeccanAI.
 - Omdena Pune Chapter Lead